nas-/vendee-globe-boat-follower/README.md

 Since marinetraffic is protected by cloudflare, i used cfscrape to bypass it.
 In the requirements it is stated that you need to have nodejs installed.

-So if the program crashes, either install nodejs or launch it with -sel flag, to use the legacy selenium retreival.
+So if the program crashes, either install nodejs or launch it with -sel flag, to use the legacy selenium retrieval.

 Delete `data.json`